In Dependence: Plot

 The story starts in the early 1960s, a young Tayo sails from Nigeria to England to pursue a scholarship at Oxford University.
 He sees himself as one of a generation filled with ideas of a new and better future in this city of dreaming spires.
 The globe seemed to be on fire with change: domestic independence, the Civil Rights movement, and the first tremors of cultural and sexual upheavals.

 The love story begins when Tayo meets Vanessa Richardson, the lovely daughter of a retired officer, at this point.
-The heroic but bittersweet love story of Tayo and Vanessa.
+The story follows the heroic but bittersweet love story of Tayo and Vanessa.
 It is the narrative of two individuals trying to figure out who they are and who they want to be; it is a journey of romance and idealism, strength and deceit, and the universal yearning to fall madly and completely in love.

 Characters

 Omotayo Oluwakayode Ajayi / TY - scholarship student at Oxford University.

-Vanessa Richardson - The white lady Tayo fell in love with.
-Vanessa is also a student at Oxford University.
+Vanessa Richardson - The British lady with whom Tayo falls in love.
+Vanessa is also a student at Oxford.

-Modupe - Tayo's teenage lover before leaving Nigeria and going to Oxford University.
+Modupe - Tayo's teenage lover with whom he had an intensely physical relationship before leaving Nigeria for England.